 The BCCSA's primary goal is to raise safety awareness within BC's construction industry and reduce construction workplace illness and injury.
 BCCSA is also a certifying partner in our certificate of recognition (COR) program.

-The BCACS was established in November 2005 to promote the development of an industry-driven crane operator qualification system in British Columbia.
+BC Crane Safety was established in November 2005 to promote the development of an industry-driven crane operator qualification system in British Columbia.

 A non-profit organization established to lead development of consistent practices and coordination of activities to ensure the highest possible standards of public safety, worker safety, and damage prevention in connection with underground infrastructure.